hmatt1/jq-quarkus/README.md

         return JQ.jq(input, ".foo.bar");
     }
 ```

+One of the interesting aspects of this implementation is that it works on Java objects directly, and doesn't need Jackson to convert input to and from JSON.

 ## Supported language features

-Currently, this implemented only supports dot notation, such as `.foo.bar` for processing JSON.
+This experimental implementation only supports a subset of jq language features, such as `.foo.bar` for processing JSON.
 Contributions welcome 😄

+Check [this test suite](https://github.com/hmatt1/jq-truffle/blob/main/src/test/java/com/jq/JqScenariosTest.java#L37) for examples of supported jq syntax.

 ## Running the application in dev mode